prusrafal/Advanced-Cognitive-Neuroscience-MEG-fMRI-Analysis/README.md

 To explore the analysis:
 1. Clone this repository.
 2. Ensure your environment has the necessary Python packages installed (`nilearn`, `numpy`, `scipy`, `matplotlib`).
-3. Open `rafs_17_Nilearn_faceWord_classification_searchlight_group.ipynb` in JupyterLab or Jupyter Notebook to view and run the projects analysis.
+3. Open `rafs_17_Nilearn_faceWord_classification_searchlight_group.ipynb` in JupyterLab or Jupyter Notebook to view and run the analysis.

 ## Contributing
 This project is a part of a university course assignment.
 Contributions are welcome from course participants and collaborating researchers.